Y0ngg4n/Horus/README.md

 # Horus

 Horus is a [Hajimari](https://github.com/toboshii/hajimari) similar startpage designed to be the entrypoint for your self-hosted Kubernetes cluster.
+It can scan all your Ingress to provide them via the page and does even support sub-pages.
 Thanks to Hajimari for the great inspiration!

 ## Screenshots
 ![Screenshot1](docs/screenshot1.png)